Aw, Tash: *1971

 - quiet scenes (walking, watching people, thinking)

-It reads more like a series of thoughtful essays than a traditional memoir. - 5.
-Key themes to watch for
+- 5. Key themes to watch for

-While reading, notice how Aw explores:
+While reading, notice how Aw explores:- belonging vs. alienation

 - migration and identity